Interactive Guide Index

 No, you cannot.
 You must wait for the Probate to be granted, so apply early.
-Probate can sometimes take three to six months; however, you can show the house during this time.
+Probate can sometimes take three to six months; however, you can still conduct viewings of the property during this time.

 The last step is to clean and clear the home of its contents.

-Inheritance tax is one expense you’ll incur when selling an inherited property.
+Inheritance tax is the key expense you’ll incur when selling an inherited property.

 If the property and assets are over £325,000, an inheritance tax must be paid.
 You’ll want to get the Grant of Representation so you can have rights over the estate.

 Another expense will be getting an evaluation of the property’s value.
-You will need to hire a surveyor in order to have this done.
+You will need to hire a surveyor to have this done.